The booking form is highly encrypted and transmitted securely with an SSL protocol.

 Overnight at a hotel o Farmhouse/Homestay in Phobjikha.
 (Breakfast, Lunch, Dinner)

 After driving for about 130km, we will stop at the outskirt of Thimphu and visit Simtokha Dzong which is built strategically on a ridge overlooking the Thimphu valley.
 The Simtokha Dzong is significant not only because it was the first Dzong built by Zhangdrung Ngawang Namgyel but also stands on the borders of three major regions: Thimphu, Paro and Wangdue Phodrang.
-Zhabdrung Ngawang Namgyel built this Dzong in 1631 to consolidate his rule over the western Bhutan.
+Zhabdrung Ngawang Namgyel built this Dzong in 1631 to consolidate his rule over western Bhutan.
 Simtokha Dzong is considered as the oldest Dzong in Bhutan.

 One of the main statues inside the Simtokha Dzong is the statue of Buddha of Compassion.
 Legend has it that fortunate visitors are able to see a light shining forth from the chest of the Buddha.
 The Dzong has more than three hundred slate carvings from the 17th century.
-Recently, His Majesty the 5th King donated statue of Zhabdrung Ngawang Namgyel which wasn’t there initially.
+Recently, His Majesty the 5th King donated the statue of Zhabdrung Ngawang Namgyel which wasn’t there initially.

 Dinner & overnight at a hotel in Paro.
 (Breakfast, Lunch, Dinner)